ntampellini/TSCoDe/docs/installation.rst

 -  Gaussian (>=9)
 -  MOPAC2016

-An additional installation of Openbabel is required, as it provides various i/o utilities.
+An additional installation of Openbabel is required, as it provides i/o capabilities via cclib.

 XTB (recommended for FF/SE)
 ---------------------------